arl/gitmux/README.md

 Note that `tmux v2.1` was released in 2015 so you're probably better off updating to a more recent version anyway 🙂.

+If gitmux takes a long time to appear it's because the `status-interval` variable has to be updated with the correct value, [check the tmux doc for that](https://www.man7.org/linux/man-pages/man1/tmux.1.html#OPTIONS).

 ## Customizing

 `gitmux` output can be customized via a configuration file in YAML format.